maxludden/supergene-v2/books/book06/md/chapter-2087.md

 The Sky Palace leader’s shoulders slumped.
 “If any of you can get Bao’er back from him, then you are given the right to be her teacher.
 I cannot do anything about it.”

-The elders looked at each other, wondering who the f*ck would dare try to take her away from Dream Beast.
+The elders looked at each other, wondering who the fuck would dare try to take her away from Dream Beast.

 Han Sen chased after Dream Beast, but he couldn’t catch up.
 Dream Beast took her into the clouds and disappeared.